Issyanofsky/devops/git/README.md

   ## GitHub Action

-    allows you to automate workflows like testing, building, and deploying your code directly from a GitHub repository.
+  Allows you to automate workflows like testing, building, and deploying your code directly from a GitHub repository.

-    location: .github/workflows
+  Location: .github/workflows

-    type: YAML file type.
+  File type: YAML file type.

   ## Workflow syntax and structure

       [YAML]
       name: workflow name (optional).